mykelalvis/FT/Traveller/WORKING/Book 1.md

 gers: the duties of the ship's steward. steward.
 Although anyone can be hired as a ship's steward, this skill represents training in the various duties necessary, and serves as an advantage when attempting to get such a job.
-Referee: Steward skill represents a general awareness of cooking, personal care and atten- tion, and other areas of experience which will make passengers and crew happy and content with their conditions of passage.
+Referee: Steward skill represents a general awareness of cooking, personal care and atten-tion, and other areas of experience which will make passengers and crew happy and content with their conditions of passage.

-Streetwise: The individual is acquainted Close-knit subcultures (such as some with the ways of local subcultures (which portions of the lower classes, trade groups tend to be the same everywhere in human such as workers, and the underworld) gen- society), and thus is capable of dealing with erally reject contact with strangers or un- strangers without alienating them.
+Streetwise: The individual is acquainted Close-knit subcultures (such as some with the ways of local subcultures (which portions of the lower classes, trade groups tend to be the same everywhere in human such as workers, and the underworld) gen-society), and thus is capable of dealing with erally reject contact with strangers or un-strangers without alienating them.
 This skill is known elements.
-Streetwise expertise allows not the same as alien contact experience. contact for the purposes of obtaining infor- mation, hiring persons, purchasing or selling contraband or stolen goods, and other shady or borderline activities.
+Streetwise expertise allows not the same as alien contact experience. contact for the purposes of obtaining infor-mation, hiring persons, purchasing or selling contraband or stolen goods, and other shady or borderline activities.
 Referee: After establishing throws for various activities desired by the characters (such as the name of an official willing to issue licenses without hassle: 5+; the location of high quality